 - Editable video transcripts in multiple languages won't be available.

-- Video files won't be pre-encoded so your users might struggle to watch them in low bandwidths or certain devices.
+- Video files won't be pre-encoded so your users might struggle to watch them on low bandwidths or certain devices.

 - Can't add quizzes or forms to videos.

-- No options for easily embedding video files.
+- No options to easily embed video files.

-Microsoft Stream (Classic and New) lack a range of fundamental platform capabilities that are integral for most medium to large organizations employing video for critical business functions.
+Both Classic and New Stream lack a range of capabilities that are integral for most organizations.

 Over the years, many of Stream’s lacking capabilities have become a standard requirement for most enterprise video platforms in the market.
 In fact, the capabilities mentioned in the Gartner Market Guide for Enterprise Video Content Management, are missing from Microsoft Stream.